core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * The Recipient ID of X, as defined in the associated Recipient Context (i.e. the Sender ID according to endpoint X).
    * The Pairwise Sender Key to use with X, derived as defined in {{key-derivation-pairwise}}.

-{{fig-pairwise-context-information}} shows the new information elements in comparison with the OSCORE security context.
+{{fig-pairwise-context-information}} shows the new information elements in the Group OSCORE security context in comparison with the OSCORE security context.

 ~~~~~~~~~~~
 +------------------------+----------------------------------------------+